Project 4

 Potentiometer

-A potentiometer is a is a three-terminal variable resistor.
+A potentiometer is a three-terminal variable resistor.
 We will use it as a voltage divider, a circuit which accepts a supply voltage and outputs a voltage which is a fraction of the supply voltage.
 The voltage of the potentiometer's output pin ranges between the VCC and GND pin voltages, depending on the dial's position.

 How it Works